TumbleOwlee/ws-dissector-lib/README.md

         BITMASK16  = 41, BITMASK24     = 42, BITMASK32     = 43, BITMASK64 = 44,
     }
 ```
 The special type *COMPOSITE* will create a substructure and allows to repeat a substructure multiple times.
-Each repitition will consume its own bytes.
+Each repetition will consume its own bytes.
 In comparison, all fields stored in the special structures *BITMASK*, *BITMASK16*, *BITMASK24*, *BITMASK32* and *BITMASK64* will get the same bytes.
 So, a *COMPOSITE* of four *BE_UINT32* will consume 16 bytes, but a *BITMASK32* of four *BE_UINT32* will only consume 4 bytes.
 Normally, a *BITMASKXX* will only contain fields of type *BE_UINTXX*.

 ## Usage
 At first, you have to create a configuration as shown in section **Configuration**.
 Afterwards just pass the table to the provided generator.